AndrewRBader/CU-Fintech_Project-2/Andrew/README.md

 USA_test-data-prep-work.ipynb: set up the initial US Spotify Data set for ML models

-top-50-US_visualisation.ipynb: the project file where all of the feature visuals were generated from

-other-sampling-techniques: directory with other tested methods
 - top-10_data-trimming-resampling-work.ipynb
     - top 10 data was very imbalanced so needed random resampling
     - also applied statistical trimming techniques on the features